jj1bdx/airspy-fmradion/README.md

 * IF AGC: gain up to 80dB (10000)
 * Audio AGC: gain up to 7dB (5.0), fast AGC with peak detection

-## Airspy R2 modification from ngsoftfm-jj1bdx
+## Airspy R2 / Mini modification from ngsoftfm-jj1bdx

 ### The modification strategy